Les Jardin du Luxembourg: My Favourite Garden in Paris

 When it’s time to eat, I keep it simple.
 L’Avant Comptoir de la Mer is perfect for standing at the counter with a plate of seafood and a glass of wine, while Bouillon Racine offers a more refined setting with Art Nouveau interiors and classic French dishes.

 This neighbourhood is best explored slowly, without a fixed route.
-It’s also why I created my self-guided Saint-Germain walking tour—to help you experience these streets and their details that go unnoticed by most visitors.
+It’s also why I created my self-guided Saint-Germain walking tour to help you experience these streets and their details that go unnoticed by most visitors.

 If this way of travelling resonates with you, my e-book Experience Paris: Finding the Joy of Slow Travel was created for travellers who want more than an itinerary.
-It’s a guide to experiencing Paris with intention—through neighbourhoods, rituals, and pauses like this one—so you can build a trip that feels personal, unhurried, and deeply satisfying.